 Issues that affect residence can include if someone owns a home in South Africa, has family and social ties to the country, repeatedly visits the country, holds a South African passport or owns a bank account.

 Like expats from other countries, South Africans abroad cannot decide they are non-resident at home and now resident in another country.

 Non-residence is a matter of fact and law and the physical presence and ordinarily resident tests decide the issue for them.

 That means expats can live in another country but still be ordinarily resident in South Africa if they have not taken care to break all ties with their homeland, leaving the expat open to receiving an unexpected tax bill.

 The government reckons just over 900,000 South Africans live abroad, but only 103,000 can show they are non-resident in South Africa.
-That leaves nearly 800,000 expats facing tax bills when the new laws take effect in March 2020.
+That leaves nearly 800,000 South African expats facing tax bills when the new laws take effect from March 2020.

 And if they are non-resident, any return to South Africa within five years of leaving can class them as failed emigrants and leave them open to financial penalties.